 The idle power usage can be tuned down to 2.5W by

 This can be enabled as a one-shot on some distributions via systemd service file (via @IPGentlemann)

 $ sudo systemctl enable powertop

-It is also necessary to configure TLP with the settings:
+It is also necessary to configure /etc/tlp.conf with these settings:

 After setting these two items, on the lowest brightness idle you will see the CPU hit C8 states on the second tab of powertop and the overall usage be roughly 2.5W if you have a single DIMM.
 Without ASPM enabled, the power usage will be between 3-4W.

 Note for Fedora users: Fedora workstation comes with